whitneyburton/portfolios/students/1608-back/matt-demarteau/20170111-matt-demarteau-M3.md

 ## B: Individual Work & Projects

-Much of module 3 was comprised of group projects, but I did get the chance to work on my final project individualy and was proud of how much I learned in the module to put together the final project on an individual basis.
+Much of module 3 was comprised of group projects, but I did get the chance to work on my final project individually and was proud of how much I learned in the module to put together the final project on an individual basis.
 I was part of a group that took a chance to learn something new during our other individual project called api curious.
-I enjoyed working with a company outside of Turing and looking at great examples of proffessional code, but the project turned out to have too complicated to solve for the short time we had and we ended up pivoting to the old project halfway through.
+I enjoyed working with a company outside of Turing and looking at great examples of professional code, but the project turned out to have too complicated to solve for the short time we had and we ended up pivoting to the old project halfway through.
 I learned a lot about JSON Web Token (JWT) and security involved in sending and receiving data from an api, and was proud of handrolling the Reddit api request.

 ### API-Curious - Reddit

 * [GitHub URL](https://github.com/MDes41/api_curious_reddit)
 * [Original Assignment](http://backend.turing.io/module3/projects/apicurious)

 __Reddit__ For this project we were tasked to build a basic subreddit browser.
-A user would then be able to authenticate with their Reddit acount, view their basic info, and view their list of subreddit subscriptions.
+A user would then be able to authenticate with their Reddit account, view their basic info, and view their list of subreddit subscriptions.
 It proved to be a very challenging project that I enjoyed working on.

 * This project was not graded